 The BubbleBum is different.
 I can honestly recommend it without reservation even to families who travel only occasionally.
 Why?

-- Price: First, at under $30, it’s cheap.
+- Price: First, it’s cheap.
 You can’t find boosters for much less than $20, so it’s not much more than a regular product you would have to buy anyway.
-To pay just $10 more for a product with much more flexibility and a wider variety of uses is a no-brainer.
+To pay just about $10 more for a product with much more flexibility and a wider variety of uses is a no-brainer.

 Ready to give BubbleBum a try with your traveling kid?
 Buy it here!

-Disclosure: BubbleBum sponsored this post and also provided me with a free product for review purposes as well as a product to give away.
+Disclosure: BubbleBum sponsored this post when it was originally published in 2017 and also provided me with free products for review purposes and to give away.
+We have purchased several other BubbleBum boosters over the years for our own use and as gifts.
+This post has been substantially updated since it was originally published.
 As always, all opinions are my own.